 But, you say, you must have a slant, a bias, a worldview of your own?

 Yes, indeed, we do.
 I already mentioned we believe strongly in telling the truth and equipping children to think for themselves, that right there is a worldview of ours.
 Beyond that we take pains throughout the units to show what sorts of human behaviors lead to happiness and which lead to misery.
 Mostly this is played out in the history and geography sections.

 - Bad people have claimed to have God’s mandate and done atrocious things, we’ll point that out too, along with all the bad people that did horrible things while denying God.
 We focus much more on the behavior of people and nations than we do on the underlying beliefs that led to that behavior.
 We want parents and kids to come to their own conclusions about belief.

-- Freedom is good, coercion is bad.
+- Freedom is good; coercion is bad.

 - Kids should be taught to think all on their own, not indoctrinated.
 We think they are as capable of finding truth as every generation that has come before.

 - It is the job of parents to teach their own children their religious views, not the job of curriculum authors who you don’t even know.